ciatph/webmap-kmz/README.md

 ### `npm start`

-Build the client app and run it on the production web server.<br>
+Builds the client app to the **/dist** directory and runs it on the production web server.<br>
-This requires the **/dist** directory output from the `npm run client:build` script.
+This script automatically runs the `npm run client:build` script.

 ### `npm run client:dev`